rat-pac/ratpac-two/doc/users_guide/command_interface.md

  -g, --vis               Load G4UI visualization
 ```

-Lets start our discussion of macro files by first inspecting the structure of a single command.
+We will start our discussion of controlling ratpac by inspecting the structure of a single command.

 ### 1.1 Command Syntax